 Weekly Class Attendance and Participation (70 points)

 Reading Reflections (30 points)

 Social Skills Lesson Plan (15 points)

 High School IDEIA Observation and Interview (15 points)

 Discipline Pyramid (14 points)

 TaskStream - Standard 15 (05 points)

 Positive Behavior Support Plan (16 points)

 TaskStream - Standard 24 (05 points)

 MAPS (25 points)

 TaskStream - Standard 22 (05 points)

-Total Maximum Points:
+Total Maximum Points: 200 points

-200 points

-Weekly Class Participation (5 points/class X 14 classes = 70 points maximum)
+Face-to-Face Class Participation (5 points/class X 14 classes = 70 points maximum)

 The purpose of this requirement is to ensure active participation during class sessions and opportunities to demonstrate collaborative teaming and cooperative group small group interpersonal skills.
 Because group activities and other active learning procedures are used to introduce and reinforce substantial amounts of material addressed in this course, regular attendance and participation is critical.
-If a participant needs to miss part or all of a class, the instructor must be informed in advance.
-Participants are responsible for requesting a makeup assignment for any absence.
-A student is not able to pass this class if 20% or more of the session time is missed except in rare cases of extreme hardship, with expected competence demonstrated.
+If a candidate needs to miss part or all of a class, the instructor must be informed in advance.
+Candidates are responsible for requesting a makeup assignment for any absence.
+A candidate may not pass this class if 20% or more of session time is missed (except in rare cases of extreme hardship when expected competences have been demonstrated.)